Rogdham/pyzstd/index.rst

 .. py:exception:: ZstdError

     This exception is raised when an error occurs when calling the underlying zstd library.
+Subclass of ``Exception``.

 Simple compression/decompression